 This practice record all the payments made since the last top up, as a basis for requesting the next top up to the authorizer.
 Use of this method helps signatories to know what amount was spent on before withdrawing more cash from the bank.

 The range of cash in possession of the accounts department at a given point of time is decided and approved by the management of the company.

 #2 – Petty cash as required

-Few small companies adopt a policy which results into lowest balance of cash with the company as they only withdraws when it is required.
-For example the company has a policy to reimburse employees on weekly basis and hence in every week company came to know how much cash is required and that amount only withdrawn by the company.
+Few small companies adopt a policy which results into the lowest balance of cash with the company as they only withdraws when it is required.
+For example, the company has a policy to reimburse employees on a weekly basis and hence in every week company came to know how much cash is required and that amount only withdrawn by the company.

 This approach reduces the risk and since there will be almost no cash balance with the company, few cost in relation to insurance and protection of money can be avoided.

 In closely held companies, where the owners directly involved in day to day business uses this approach whereas, they dictate the method of withdrawing the amount from the bank.
 No formal policy is in place to withdraw the amount and no limit over the possession of the cash.
 Further, there is no formal policy over petty cash too as the same is closely looked over by the owners of the organization.

 From a control and risk prospective, it is less risky as closely controlled by owner only.
 From policy and accounting point of view, it is informal and shall be avoided.